 2. Outdoor Storage

-The biggest challenge will be the elements.
-Your kayak can be easily damaged by the sun, snow and rain.
+The biggest challenge will be to protect your kayak from the elements.
+Your kayak can be easily damaged by direct sunlight, snow and rain.
 To prevent this from happening, use a cover and then a tarp.
 You may have already bought a kayak-specific cover when you got your boat.

 The tarp offers ultimate protection from the elements.
 However, it should not touch the kayak at any point.
 Make something similar to a tent with it and then put the kayak under it.

-Knowing where and how to store the yak is one thing, preparing it for storage is another.
+Knowing where and how to store a kayak properly is one thing, preparing it for storage is another.
 You don’t just come out of the water and put it away.

-First, you need to clean it.
+First, before you store a kayak, you need to clean it.
 Take out the removable and fabric parts like seats.
 Wash these separately and keep them in a bag.

 Use water and a mild detergent to gently scrub the boat clean.
 If you had an amazing kayaking season, then thorough cleaning is required—no doubt.